carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Canal water storage with < 2 mg/L DO, 2018, by district
+       Canal water storage with < 2 mg/l do, 2018, by district